 25. What you’re saying is…

-According to Software Advice, a tech firm that reviews live chat software, 65% of customers prefer a casual to a formal tone, so it’s important that you’re not overly formal.
-Customers want to know and feel that agents are people just like them—and what greater form of empathy is there than the golden rule: treat others the way you would like to be treated.
+According to Software Advice, a tech firm that reviews live chat software, 65% of customers prefer speaking in a casual to formal tone, so it’s important that you’re not overly formal.
+Customers want to know and feel that agents are people just like them – and what greater form of empathy is there than the golden rule: treat others the way you would like to be treated.

 In this case, speak to customers the way you would like to be spoken to.
 In order to speak more casually, try using: